jdrobotya/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

-Deliverable 1
+## Deliverable 1

 1. According to the p-values we received for vehicle_length  and ground_clearance, they will a non-random amount of variance to the mpg values in the dataset and will have the biggest impact.

-2.The slope of the linear model is not considered to be zero, since p-value is smaller then 0.05%, Null Hypothesis can be rejected.
+2. The slope of the linear model is not considered to be zero, since p-value is smaller then 0.05%, Null Hypothesis can be rejected.

 3. Yes, this linear model predicts mpg of MechaCar prototypes  with %71.5 effectivness (R-squared is 0.7149).